trek-view/basecamp/_posts/2021-12-17-gopro-fusion-fisheye-stitching-part-1.md

 I cannot find any accurate specifications on the cameras true field of view, but based on my experiments it about 190 degrees.

-> Our proprietary D.WARP algorithm transforms these fisheye images into the spherical space
+> Our proprietary D.WARP algorithm transforms these fish-eye images into the spherical space

 No help from GoPro here.